ganeshbytecoder/bytecoder-interview-preparation/module1/src/main/java/com/bytecoder/DSA/Part_2_With_Integer/Graphs/DFS.md

 ```

-### Representation of graph in Databases:

 ### 1. **Create a Graph, Print it**
 - Use adjacency matrix or adjacency list to store the graph.
 - Print the graph by iterating over the matrix/list and displaying connections.
 ```java
 public class Graph<T> {
     private final HashMap<T, List<T>> adjList;